ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 modifies a label, they're guaranteed that other users will see the modification the next time they search for the label.

-If the Transparency Log operator does not execute a label-value lookup correctly, then either:
+If the transparency log does not execute a label-value lookup correctly, then
+either:

 1. The user will detect the error immediately and reject the proof, or
 2. The user will permanently enter an invalid state.